LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 - The global train set is then further split into a global train set and a global validation set.
 In the multi-partner learning computations, the global validation set is used for early stopping and the global test set is used for performance evaluation.
 - The global train set is split amongst partner (according to the scenario configuration) to populate the partner's local datasets.
-- For each partner, the local dataset is split into separated train, validation and test sets.
+- For each partner, the local dataset can be split into separated train, validation and test sets, depending on the dataset configuration.
 Currently, the local validation and test set are not used, but they are available for further developments of multi-partner learning and contributivity measurement approaches.

 `dataset_proportion`: `float` (default: `1`)
 This argument allows you to make computation on a sub-dataset of the provided dataset.